Parents and Family

 - Be responsive to requests from the program sponsor for information regarding your student.

-- Prearrange a set time to Skype or talk with your son or daughter.
+- Prearrange a set time to Skype or talk with your student.

 - Be aware that the participant rather than the program may most appropriately provide some information.